FAQs for Donors

 What is the artistic vision of the Seattle Moisture Festival?

 The Moisture Festival celebrates the art of creating a truly successful variety show.
 We learn from the time in American history when these types of shows were the main form of entertainment for the people.
 It is not only finding the most creative variety artists but also the challenge of how to combine them in a two-hour show in a way that surprises and delights audiences.
-Currently there are few examples of organizations celebrating this unique and exciting art form with over 50 variety shows at a month-long festival.
+Currently there are few examples of organizations celebrating this unique and exciting art form with approximately 40 variety shows at a month-long festival.
 Variety shows are not just a nostalgic remnant of yesteryear, because there are many talented modern artists keeping variety arts very contemporary, even as they pay tribute to variety’s roots in the Music Halls of 19th-century England, cabaret in Europe and vaudeville in America.

 The artistic vision of this organization is to present variety shows that give variety art its earned place in American history and to give performers working in this genre a place to mingle and perform.
 These variety artists include but are not limited to: aerial arts, slack rope walking, acro-balancing, juggling, puppetry and ventriloquists.
 Our variety shows inspire considerable excitement in audiences and performers alike, with Seattle audiences at the festival becoming renowned for their big-hearted wild enthusiasm for these shows.
 This is our biggest reward.